Tea Tairović

 Tea Tairović-Vardaj (Tea Таировић-Вардај; born 26 April 1996) is a Serbian singer, songwriter, and dancer.
-Born and raised in Novi Sad, she rose to prominence as a contestant on the reality television singing competition Zvezde Granda (2015–2016).
-Following the release of her single "Hajde" (2021), she broke through into the mainstream and has released four studio albums to date: Balkanija (2022), Balerina (2023), Tea (2024), and Aska (2025), as well as numerous standalone singles that gained great commercial success.
+She rose to prominence as a contestant on the reality television singing competition Zvezde Granda (2015–2016).
+Following the release of her single "Hajde" (2021), she broke into the mainstream.
+She has released six studio albums to date, as well as numerous standalone singles and collaborations with other performers in the region such as Sanja Vučić, Šaban Šaulić, and Azis.

 Recognized for her performances, which include elements of belly dance and Latin dance, and for covering songs from Albania, Bulgaria, Greece, and Romania, Tairović has been described as "the Shakira of the Balkans."
-Her music promotes overarching themes of Balkan peace and unity that transcend language and nationality.

 Early life

-Tairović was born on 26 April 1996 in Novi Sad, FR Yugoslavia.
-Her mother, Božica Malević, worked as a television presenter and her father, Zoran Tairović, is an academic painter.
+Tea Tairović was born 26 April 1996 in Novi Sad, Serbia, FR Yugoslavia to Božica Malević and Zoran Tairović.
+Her mother formerly worked as a television presenter and her father is an academic painter.
 Through her father, she is of Romani descent.
-Her paternal grandmother died from the consequences of the 1999 NATO bombing of FR Yugoslavia, which saw her father's house destroyed.
+Her paternal grandmother died from the consequences of the 1999 NATO bombing of FR Yugoslavia, which left her father's house destroyed.

 Tairović has been dancing since the age of three, when she started ballet school, and won second place at the World Championship in Show Dance.
-She trained in standard and Latin American dances, ballet and jazz ballet.
-She graduated from the Gymnasium Svetozar Marković, and then entered the Faculty of Philosophy at the University of Novi Sad.
-She expressed that she has no intention of studying psychology because her dream since childhood has been to become a singer.
+She trained in standard and Latin American dances, ballet, and jazz ballet.
+She graduated from Svetozar Marković high school, later enrolling in the Faculty of Philosophy at the University of Novi Sad to study psychology.
+She has not completed her studies due to her music career.